<img alt="" src="https://secure.doll8tune.com/223485.png" style="display:none;">

 S&OP: Sales, Operations & …Purchasing?

-For years now, supply chain blogs and articles have invariably begun with a statement about the changing world.
-There is certainly plenty going on right now, and even the causes themselves are changing.
-Whereas we used to be able to blame the increasing uncertainty and volatility on changing consumer behaviour, more recently the culprits have been...
+The world has changed For years now, supply chain blogs and articles have invariably begun with a statement about the changing world.
+There certainly has been been plenty going on in the past years, and even the causes themselves are changing.
+Whereas we used to be able to blame the increasing uncertainty and volatility on changing consumer...

 The power of simulation in S&OP competency building